k4sh4n1/research/dissertation.md

 ## Market fractals and wave patterns

 NeoWave can be considered as an evolution of Elliott Wave Theory.
 Some derivations of NeoWave has been extremely effective in real-time trading.
 Can we apply mathematical tools of structural dynamics to fractal and wave theory in order to provide a physics-based objective perspective?

+## Partial differential equations or PDE

+Physical phenomena can be described as PDEs.
+Market price can be described by PDEs taking into account the buying and selling pressures.

 ## reference